Dolphin Tutorial

 I have good news and bad news.
 The good news is that Dolphin's cheats feature is awesome.
 Cheats are pre-loaded with every game; you simply select the cheats you want to use.
 The bad news is that cheats are only offered with GameCube games, not Wii games.
 Here's how to use cheats with GameCube games:

-2. Click Config or go to Options > Configuration.
+- Click or go to Options > Configuration.

 Select the cheats you would like to enable, and that's it!
-Close this window and open the game to enjoy the cheats.
+When you're done, close this window and open the game to enjoy the cheats.

 Capturing screen shots